University of South Florida: 1970s

 In 1970, M. Cecil Mackey became the university's second president.
-During his time at USF, Mackey opened the university's medical school, School of Nursing, and first-ever PhD program.
+During his time at USF, Mackey opened the university's medical school, School of Nursing, and first-ever Ph.D. program.
 Additionally, Mackey worked to strengthen the St. Petersburg campus, while opening new satellite campuses in Sarasota and Fort Myers.
 While serving as university president, Mackey continued to teach economics courses in a conference room across from his office.
 Mackey first coined a new descriptor for USF: a "metropolitan university".
 The term is still used to describe USF and other colleges in large cities today.

 USF Sarasota–Manatee was founded in 1975 and shared a campus with New College of Florida, which later became part of the USF system as well before becoming an independent university again.

 1980s

 USF emerged as a major research institution during the 1980s under the leadership of the university's third president John Lott Brown.
 During his tenure, the USF Graduate School was established in 1980.
 In 1986, Brown oversaw the opening of the H. Lee Moffitt Cancer Center and Research Institute on the USF Tampa campus.
-USF became the first university in the nation to offer a PhD in applied anthropology and the first in the State University System of Florida to offer a degree program in women's studies.
+USF became the first university in the nation to offer a Ph.D. in applied anthropology and the first in the State University System of Florida to offer a degree program in women's studies.
 In January 1988, USF Lakeland opened.

 On February 15, 1988, Francis T. Borkowski was inaugurated as the university's fourth president.
 He served as president for five years, laying the groundwork for the university's football program, establishing on-campus housing for the USF president at the Lifsey House, and merging several colleges into the College of Arts and Sciences.

 1990s

 Betty Castor became the university's fifth president and first female president when she was inaugurated in January 1994.
 She served as USF president for six years until 1999.
 During this time, USF grew to be one of the largest universities in the nation in terms of enrollment.
 In 1997, the university began its inaugural season of NCAA football.
 The Florida Board of Regents named USF a "Research 1" University in 1998.
-In 2006, Castor returned to USF to lead the Dr. Kiran C. Patel Center for Global Solutions.
-Castor stepped down from her position as director in 2009.